 7. Internal Audit should be present at, and issue reports to the appropriate governing bodies, including the Board Audit Committee, the Board Risk Committee and any other Board Committees as appropriate.
 The nature of the reports will depend on the remits of the respective governing bodies.

-8. Internal Audit's reporting to the Board Audit and Risk Committees should include:
+8. Internal Audit’s reporting to the Board Audit and/or Risk Committees should include:

 9. Effective Risk Management, Compliance and Finance functions are an essential part of an organisation’s corporate governance structure.
 Internal Audit should be independent of these functions and be neither responsible for, nor part of, them.